Convergence of backpropagation with momentum for network architectures with skip connections: Introduction

 \section{Introduction}

 Neural networks have recently enjoyed an acceleration in popularity, with new research adding to several decades of foundational work.
 From multilayer perceptron (MLP) networks to the more prominent recurrent neural networks (RNNs) and convolutional neural networks (CNNs), neural networks have become a dominant force in the fields of computer vision, speech recognition, and machine translation \cite{rosenblatt1961principles}.
 Increase in computational speed and data collection have legitimized the training of increasingly complex deep networks.
-The flow of information from input to output is typically performed in a strictly sequential feed-forward fashion, in which for a network consisting of $L$ layers of neurons, nodes in the $i^{th}$ layer receive input from the $(i-1)$st layer, compute an output for each neuron, and in turn use this output as an input for the $(i+1)$st layer.
-A natural question, then, is how the addition of ``skip connections" between layers affects performance.
-Specifically, we are interesting in the class of architectures in which the network of connections form a directed acyclic graph (DAG).
-The defining property of a DAG is that it can always be decomposed into a \textit{topological ordering} of $L$ layers, in which nodes in layer $i$ may be connected to layer $j$ where $j>i$.
-A skip connection occurs when a node connects layers $i$ and $j$, with $j>i+1$.
-There has been an increasing interest in studying networks with skip connection where weights skip a small number of layers, with examples including Deep Residual Networks (ResNet) \cite{he2016deep}, Highway Networks \cite{srivastava2015training}, and FractalNets \cite{larsson2016fractalnet}.
-ResNets, for instance, use ``shortcut connections" in which a copy of previous layers are mapped through an identity mapping to future layers.
-Kothari and Agyepong \cite{kothari1996lateral} introduced ``lateral connections" in the form of a chain, where each unit in a hidden layer is connected to the next.
-The full generality of neural networks for DAG architectures was considered in \cite{huang2016densely}, which demonstrated superior performance of neural networks, entitled DenseNets, under a large set of skip connections.
+The flow of information from input to output is typically performed in a strictly sequential feed-forward fashion, in which for a network consisting of $L$ layers, nodes in the $i$th layer receive input from the $(i-1)$st layer, compute an output for each neuron through an activation function, and in turn use this output as an input for the $(i+1)$st layer.
+A natural extension to this network structure is the addition of ``skip connections" between layers.
+Specifically, we are interested in the class of architectures in which the network of connections form a directed acyclic graph (DAG).
+The defining property of a DAG is that it can always be decomposed into a \textit{topological ordering} of $L$ layers, in which nodes in layer $i$ may be connected to layer $j$, where $j>i$.
+A skip connection is a connection between nodes in layers $i$ and $j$, with $j>i+1$.
+There has been an increasing interest in studying networks with skip connections which skip a small number of layers, with examples including Deep Residual Networks (ResNet) \cite{he2016deep}, Highway Networks \cite{srivastava2015training}, and FractalNets \cite{larsson2016fractalnet}.
+ResNets, for instance, use ``shortcut connections" in which a copy of previous layers is mapped through an identity mapping to future layers.
+Kothari and Agyepong \cite{kothari1996lateral} introduced ``lateral connections" in the form of a chain, with each unit in a hidden layer connected to the next.
+The full generality of neural networks for DAG architectures was considered in \cite{huang2016densely}, which demonstrated superior performance of neural networks, entitled DenseNets, under a wide variety of skip connections.